VCR Maintenance and Educational Publishing: Plot

 At a Save Greendale committee meeting, Jeff (Joel McHale), Shirley (Yvette Nicole Brown), and Professor Hickey (Jonathan Banks) agree to clean out one of Greendale's storage rooms.
-Abed (Danny Pudi) and his girlfriend Rachel (Brie Larson), have been dating for a month and she recently purchased him an old VCR videogame called "Pile of Bullets."
+Abed (Danny Pudi) and his girlfriend Rachel (Brie Larson) have been dating for a month, and she recently purchased him an old VCR videogame called "Pile of Bullets."
 Abed asks Annie (Alison Brie) if he can have Rachel over for dinner tonight, but Annie reveals that she has already invited her estranged brother Anthony (Spencer Crittenden) to dinner.
 Abed is able to convince Annie to make the dinner a double date with both Rachel and Anthony.

-At the dinner, Anthony proves himself extremely helpful by fixing Annie and Abed's fridge door.
-This leads Annie to ask Abed if Anthony can move into the apartment.
-Abed is against the idea as he wants his girlfriend Rachel to move into the apartment.
+At dinner, Anthony proves himself extremely helpful by fixing Annie and Abed's fridge door.
+This leads Annie to ask Abed if Anthony can move into the apartment, but Abed objects as he wants Rachel to move into the apartment.
 Throughout the night, Abed and Annie attempt to convince one another that their preferred candidate would be a better roommate.
-Abed eventually makes a deal with Annie that whoever wins a game of "Pile of Bullets", their preferred candidate will become their roommate.
-Abed, Annie, Rachel and Anthony attempt to play the game, but are confused by its nonsensical rules and directions.
+Abed eventually makes a deal with Annie that whoever wins a game of "Pile of Bullets" will have their preferred candidate become their roommate.
+Abed, Annie, Rachel, and Anthony attempt to play the game but are confused by its nonsensical rules and directions.
 Rachel eventually uncovers Abed and Annie's deal and breaks up with Abed as she feels manipulated.
 Anthony also leaves the apartment, as he believes that Annie and Abed still haven't properly dealt with Troy's absence.
-Abed visits Rachel, and performs a final act romantic comedy apology, which wins Rachel back.
+Abed visits Rachel and performs a final act romantic comedy apology, which wins her back.